Web Crawler: Spider-Man

 Some scenes of strong fantasy violence.

-remarking that they had changed their minds after seeing the film.
+the BBFC remarking that they had changed their minds after seeing the film.
 The BBFC actually classifies films on behalf of UK councils, which have the statutory responsibility for licensing local cinemas.
-Although rare, councils are free to overrule the BBFC's
+Although rare, councils are free to

 Web Censorship: Spider-Man 2